SyncfusionExamples/customize-react-combobox-using-templates/README.md

 # Customize the React ComboBox Using Templates

-A quick-start project that helps you to customize the ComboBox list items, values, header, and footer using templates.
+A quick-start project that helps you to customize the ComboBox list items, header, and footer using templates.

 Documentation: https://ej2.syncfusion.com/react/documentation/combo-box/templates/